-We've partnered with several dial-up, cable and DSL Internet providers to offer you a variety of Internet plans at varying speeds and prices.
+We've partnered with several dial-up, DSL, cable and fiber Internet providers to offer you a variety of Internet plans at varying speeds and prices.
 Whether you decide to connect with cable Internet or DSL, we'll help you select the right plan, from the right Internet service provider (ISP).
 Just enter your address in the "Find Savings" box above to find services from Internet providers in your area.

 If you're looking to get online, but don't think you need the speed of broadband or DSL, dial-up Internet could be a low cost alternative.
 Speeds vary by location, but dial-up is available almost everywhere there's a telephone connection.
 Using a local number and an active telephone line, popular providers like EarthLink Internet and PeoplePC will have you connected in no time.
-If you travel quite a bit, a dial-up Internet account can work as a nice backup to your home high speed Internet connection.